aws-samples/aws-terraform-pipeline/README.md

 `access_logging_bucket` S3 server access logs bucket ARN, enables server access logging on the S3 artifact bucket.

 `artifact_retention` controls the S3 artifact bucket retention period.
 It defaults to 90 (days).

+`cloudwatch_retention` controls the CloudWatch log group retention period.
+It defaults to 90 (days).

 `codebuild_policy` replaces the [AWSAdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) IAM policy.
 This can be used if you want to scope the permissions of the pipeline.